CR Brands: History

-Allied Capital acquired ChemPro, Inc., in March 2006.
+Allied Capital acquired ChemPro, Inc., a company founded by former Procter & Gamble employees that owned several former P&G brands including Oxydol, in March 2006.
 Allied then merged Redox and ChemPro, Inc., with the resulting company being renamed CR Brands.
 ChemPro's Chief Executive Officer retained the title through the merger with Richard Owen being named Chief Operating Officer.
 Manufacturing of the Redox brands would be moved to the ChemPro plants.
+The name "CR" was derived from the first initials of ChemPro and Redox.

-With Allied Capital coming into financial difficulties, Juggernaut Capital Partners LP purchased CR from them in 2009.
-Juggernaut sold CR to Resilience Capital Partners' Resilience Fund III LP in September 2012.
+In light of Allied Capital's financial difficulties, CR Brands was sold to Juggernaut Capital Partners LP in 2009.
+Juggernaut sold CR to Resilience Capital Partners' Resilience Fund III LP for undisclosed terms in September 2012.